Seveso III Directive

 EU Commission Clarifies Major-Accident and Industrial Emissions Obligations for ASAP Projects in Lavrio, Greece

-The European Commission clarified that Seveso III, Industrial Emissions, and OSH directives apply to private defense contractors, regardless of military end-use exemptions for state establishments.
-Companies in the defense supply chain must maintain rigorous process safety and environmental compliance, as national authorities retain primary enforcement responsibility for non-military industrial sites.
+The European Commission clarified that Seveso III, Industrial Emissions, and OSH directives apply to private defense contractors despite military end-use exemptions for state establishments.
+Companies in the defense supply chain must maintain full process safety and environmental compliance as national authorities retain primary enforcement responsibility for industrial sites.

 europarl.europa.euEuropean UnionEuropean UnionGreeceGreece